GiselleNessi/cocina-recipes-app-manager/README.md

 Responsivity

-This website is fully responsive to all screen sizes and devices, making the app easy to navigate.
+This website is fully responsive on all screen sizes and devices, making the app easy to navigate.

 ### Wireframes

-Wireframes where developed usgin Adobe XD.
-A personal choice as I find it a rapid and iterative process for me to develop wireframes.
+Wireframes were developed using Adobe XD.
+This was a personal choice as I find it to be a rapid and iterative process for developing wireframes.

 The links to these images are available at the following links:

 - [**_Wireframe 1_**](static/images/wireframe-homepage.jpg)